Three Recent Crisis Management Case Studies That We Can Learn From

 It’s been a wild and fascinating period recently in the world of crisis management.
-Let’s take a look at three highly visible crisis management case studies from the past year, looking in particular at what we can learn from them:
+Let’s take a look at three highly visible crisis management case studies from 2018, looking in particular at what we can learn from them:

 It’s close to a year ago that videos shot by fellow passengers of Dr David Dao being forcibly removed from United flight 3411 blew up on social media and, very soon thereafter, the mainstream media.